 Use seasonal plants and flowers.
 My succulents on my table were in need of some sun so I moved them out front and I love the texture they add.
+You can also use faux succulents.
+Click here for my favorite ones.
 Also, you can see them in my tablescape here.

 Well, then it happened again.
 I was going grocery shopping and ended up filling my cart with mums instead.
 I found these awesome giant mums at Walmart of all places.
 The large mum was $15 and the smaller one was $10.
 So, the great thing about mums is if you want to plant them they will come back year after year.
 Another bonus – that darling wicker basket I found at a thrift store for $3 and the other buckets I had in my basement.
 If you can use things you have lying around, it definitely will save on your budget for adding curb appeal for fall.